-Analysis of Large Bond Issuers
+Trend Analysis of Large Bond Issuers

-Fund managers usually consider bonds with face value of above US\$500 million to be more liquid and hence a more relevant market segment.
+Fund managers usually consider bonds with issue size of above US\$500 million to be more liquid and hence a more relevant market segment.
 Therefore, IFC conducted an analysis to assess the depth of the market, focusing on the FI issuers of large bonds in emerging markets.
 Figures 2.3 and 2.4 show the number of EM FIs that issued large bonds by year, by region.
-In 2018, 62 FIs issued at least one bond with the face value of above US\$500 million.
+In 2018, 62 FIs issued at least one bond with the issue size of above US\$500 million.
 Out of 62 FIs, about half (29 FIs) were in China, followed by 11 FIs in the Middle East and North Africa (MENA) region.
-On average, 58 FIs issued bonds of above US\$500 million in face value in the last five years (from 2013 to 2018).
-This analysis shows that hard-currency bonds issued by FIs have
+On average per year, 58 FIs issued bonds of above US\$500 million in issue size over the last five years (from 2013 to 2018).
+This analysis shows that hard-currency bonds issued by FIs have sufficient depth to construct a diversified portfolio.